kbvernon/saa_2022-western_fremont/README.md

 __Session:__ "Climatic Influences on Diet, Demography, and Conflict"

-__Title:__ "The Fremont Frontier: Living at the Margins of the Maize Farming Niche"
+__Title:__ "The Fremont Frontier: Living at the Margins of Maize Farming"

 __Authors:__ Kenneth Vernon, Jerry Spangler, Weston McCool, Peter Yaworsky, Brian Codding